 Oyster Bay: Our full report

 After driving through Dar's hectic traffic and noise, the Oyster Bay had quite an impact: cool, calm, neat and stylish.
-That said, meeting Maretha, the manageress, it started to feel a bit like going home for the weekend.
-(Although it's much larger, and more stylish, than my parent's place!)
-I felt like nothing would be too much trouble – for example, meal-times and menus are totally flexible.
-Just what you need between flights!
+That said, meeting Sebastian, the manager, it started to feel a bit like going home for the weekend (although it's much larger, and more stylish, than most houses!).
+It feels like nothing would be too much trouble – for example, meal-times and menus are totally flexible, which is just what you need between flights.

 The Oyster Bay's eight suites all have ocean views – although there is a fairly busy road in between the hotel and the ocean.
-Fortunately there's quite a high white wall around the property, and so I forgot the road completely whilst I was there; it's certainly not a disturbance.
+Fortunately there's quite a high white wall around the property, and so it's easy to forget the road completely whilst you are there; it's certainly not a disturbance.

-The suites have been designed in a minimalist style – with white walls, muted colours and a plasma TV, as you'd expect.
+The suites have been designed in a minimalist style – with white walls, muted colours and a plasma TV.
 That said, lots of wood and the occasional piece of African art keep it from feeling cold or impersonal – and they've done a great job of integrating clever lighting with natural materials in a number of different fittings, some of which show off the Oyster Bay's scattered pieces of quirky wooden art to great effect.

 Each suite has a huge king-size bed, covered in layers of pristine white linen.
 French-doors open onto a small balcony (all the rooms face the ocean), and have a large en suite bathroom with a free-standing bath and a stylish, walk-through shower.
 Everything feels contemporary, modern and quite luxurious.